 Food is good.
 But how much more of it can we produce without doing more harm to the environment?
 To feed the future population sustainably, farmers will need to grow at least 70% more crops within the next 30 years.
 Clearly, buying more shovels or another tractor won’t solve this challenge.
-But unconventional approaches such as sending drones to monitor fields and using sensors for soil analysis can.
+But unconventional approaches such as sending drones to monitor fields, using sensors for soil analysis, and other precision agriculture technologies can.

-Let’s take a closer look at how new information technologies are changing the agricultural landscape and how early adopters are already reaping the benefits.
+Let’s take a closer look at how new advanced technologies are changing the agricultural landscape and how early adopters of precision agriculture practices are already reaping the benefits.

 What is digital agriculture?

 Growing food may be one of the oldest activities on earth.
 But it’s still prone to technological disruption.
-The increased use of technology in agriculture is geared toward finding new ways to increase the sustainability of food production.
+The increased use of technology for precision farming in agriculture is geared toward finding new ways to increase the sustainability of food production.

 Digital agriculture is a combination of data and algorithms that provide specific recommendations for every square meter of a field.

-In 2018, $1.6 billion of venture capital was invested in digital solutions for agriculture, with a median deal size of $10 million.
-Governments around the world are also offering increasing support for farmers ready to embrace innovations.
+In 2018, $1.6 billion of venture capital was invested in digital solutions for agriculture, like indoor vertical farming tools with a median deal size of $10 million.
+Governments around the world are also offering increasing support for farmers ready to embrace innovations for precision agriculture.
 Last year, the Australian government announced a $27 million commitment to support the adoption of digital technologies in agriculture.
-They also allocated $12 million for a nationwide Internet of Things (IoT) trial.
+They also allocated $12 million for a nationwide Internet of Things (IoT) precision agriculture technology trial.

-So what exactly is on the AgTech agenda?
-A host of new technologies including location-based services (LBS), Geographic Information Systems (GIS), big data analytics, IoT, and drones are now used by farmers who are adopting the technology.
-These technologies help farmers increase yields, lower production costs, and minimize the impact on diminishing natural resources.
+So what exactly is on the AgriTech agenda among precision agriculture companies?
+A host of new technologies including location-based services (LBS), Geographic Information Systems (GIS), big data analytics, IoT sensing, and drones imagery are now used by farmers who are adopting the precision agriculture technology.
+This adoption helps farmers increase yields, lower production costs, and minimize the impact on diminishing natural resources.

 These innovations in agriculture allow companies to farm, fertilize, and monitor large areas faster and with higher precision and make better business decisions.
-Let’s further explore how location technology in agriculture can give your company an edge.
+Let’s further explore how software development for agriculture can give your company an edge.